natgo/wt-wiki-scraper/wikitext-transpiled/ground/2C%20bis.md

 '''Cons:'''

 * Extremely huge, easily spotted and targeted by any enemy
-* 155 mm howitzer has very long reload time and awful shell velocity
+* 155 mm howitzer has long reload time and unfriendly shell trajectory
 * Awfully slow top speed
 * Armour is mediocre at best
-* Limited turret traverse, very prone to flanking
+* Limited turret traverse, very prone to rear attack
-* Poor elevation and depression angles
+* Poor elevation angles

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->